+DEFINE PCIFunction

+DELETE PCIFunction

-DEFINE PCIFunction DELETE PCIFunction MODIFY PCIFunction
+MODIFY PCIFunction

-Return Code Is Issued When: What You Can Do: 0003 0004 0007 One of the following occurred: 1.
-You requested a function or specified an operand that is not available in your processor.
-2. There was an internal programming error in z/VM.
-Your z/VM system is at a more- advanced level than your processor.
+Return Code Is Issued When: What You Can Do: 0003 0004 0007 One of the following occurred: You requested a function or specified an operand that is not available in your processor.
+There was an internal programming error in z/VM.
+Your z/VM system is at a moreadvanced level than your processor.
 Use only functions and operands supported by your processor.
 Call IBM for service on your z/VM operating system.
 0106 You tried to add a PCI function, but you specified one that is already defined in the I/O configuration.
 Verify the PCI function that you are trying to define.
 If you typed it correctly, then choose a different PCI function that doesn't conflict with an existing one.

-Return Code Is Issued When: What You Can Do: 0107 One of the following occurred: 1.
-You tried to define, or change a PCI function but one or more of the logical partitions that you specified is not currently defined in the active I/O configuration.
-2. You tried to add a PCI function or change an existing one by adding access to one or more logical partitions, and one or more logical partitions were defined in the initial access list that were not defined in the access list.
-3. You tried to change an existing PCI function by deleting one or more logical partitions from the access list, but one or more logical partitions.
-4. You tried to add a nonshared PCI function or change an existing access to one or more logical partitions, and more than one logical partitions, and more than one logical partition was specified as having initial access.
+Return Code Is Issued When: What You Can Do: 0107 1.
 Issue the CP QUERY LPARS command to display the list of logical partitions defined on the processor.
 If the logical partition is on the list, please contact your IBM support center for assistance.
-Reissue the command, making sure the logical partitions in the initial access list are a subset or the ones in the access list.
-Verify which logical partitions have access to the PCI function and issue the command again, accordingly.
-Issue the command again and specify only one logical partition on the initial access list.
+2. Reissue the command, making sure the logical partitions in the initial access list are a subset or the ones in the access list. and one or more logical partitions were defined in the initial access list that were not defined in the access list.
+3. You tried to change an existing PCI function by deleting one or more logical partitions from the access list, but one or more logical partitions do not have access to the PCI function.
+4. You tried to add a nonshared PCI function or change an existing nonshared PCI function by adding access to one or more logical partitions, and more than one logical partition was specified as having initial access.
+3. Verify which logical partitions have access to the PCI function and issue the command again, accordingly.
+4. Issue the command again and specify only one logical partition on the initial access list.
 010A You tried to change or delete an existing PCI function, but the PCI function you specified is not defined in the I/O configuration.
 Verify the change you are trying to make and issue the command again.
 010D Your machine model does not support the dynamic - I/O configuration change that you requested.
 Verify the change that you are trying to make.
 If you believe the requested change is valid, contact your IBM support center for assistance.
 010F You tried to delete a PCI function or you tried to change a PCI function by deleting one or more logical partition's access to it, and the PCI function is currently configured to one or more of those logical partitions.
 The system's attempt to deconfigure the PCI function from one or more logical partitions was unsuccessful.
 Deconfigure the PCI function you are trying to delete from the logical partition(s) where it is configured.
 If you are successful, reissue the command.